Attention to the strengths of physical interactions: Transformer and graph-based event classification for particle physics experiments: Data description

 \subsection{Event and object selection}

 Collision events consist of objects such as jets, b-jets, leptons, and photons, each with their corresponding kinematic variables (see Section \ref{ref:data}).
-Following the strategy in Reference \cite{Aarrestad_2022}, an event is saved if at least one of the following conditions is met: \begin{itemize} \item At least one jet or a $b$-jet with transverse momentum $p_\mathrm{T} > 60$ GeV and pseudorapidity $|\eta| < 2.8$, \item At least one electron with $p_\mathrm{T} > 25$ GeV and $|\eta| < 2.47$, except for $1.37 < |\eta| < 1.52$, \item At least one muon with $p_\mathrm{T} > 25$ GeV and $|\eta| < 2.7$, \item At least one photon with $p_\mathrm{T} > 25$ GeV and $|\eta| < 2.37$. \end{itemize}
+Following the strategy in Ref. \cite{Aarrestad:2021oeb}, an event was saved if at least one of the following conditions was met: \begin{itemize} \item At least one jet or $b$-jet with transverse momentum $p_\mathrm{T} > 60$ GeV and pseudorapidity $|\eta| < 2.8$.
+The $b$-jets were defined using the ATLAS Delphes default card, which is based on truth-level (gen-level) matching to partons, as discussed in \cite{ATL-PHYS-PUB-2015-022}. \item At least one electron with $p_\mathrm{T} > 25$ GeV and $|\eta| < 2.47$, except for $1.37 < |\eta| < 1.52$. \item At least one muon with $p_\mathrm{T} > 25$ GeV and $|\eta| < 2.7$. \item At least one photon with $p_\mathrm{T} > 25$ GeV and $|\eta| < 2.37$. \end{itemize}

-The subsequent object selection then follows Ref. \cite{ATLAS:2020hpj}, meaning that individual objects are kept only if they pass the following requirements: \begin{itemize} \item Electron candidates satisfying $p_T > 28$ GeV and $|\eta| < 2.47$ are selected.
-In the region $1.37 < |\eta| < 1.52$, known as the LAr crack region, electrons are rejected in order to reduce the contribution from non-prompt and fake electrons due to detector design in the liquid Argon calorimeter. \item Muon candidates are required to pass the Medium quality working point, with $p_T > 28$ GeV, and $|\eta| < 2.5$. \item Jet candidates satisfying $p_T > 25$ GeV and $|\eta| < 2.5$ are selected. \end{itemize}
+The subsequent object selection followed the criteria outlined in Ref. \cite{ATLAS:2020hpj}, whereby individual objects were kept only if they passed the following requirements: \begin{itemize} \item Electron candidates with $p_T > 28$ GeV and $|\eta| < 2.47$ were selected.
+Electrons in the region $1.37 < |\eta| < 1.52$, known as the LAr crack region, were rejected to reduce contributions from non-prompt and fake electrons due to the detector design in the liquid Argon calorimeter. \item Muon candidates were required to pass the Medium quality working point, with $p_T > 28$ GeV, and $|\eta| < 2.5$. \item Jet candidates with $p_T > 25$ GeV and $|\eta| < 2.5$ were selected. \end{itemize}

-Finally to remove as much background as possible with respect to the signal, we define a signal region \cite{ATLAS:2020hpj} that requires at least six jets, at least two of which are b-tagged, $H_T > 500$ GeV, and two leptons of the same sign, or at least three leptons for each event.
+To minimize background as much as possible with respect to the signal events, a signal region \cite{ATLAS:2020hpj} was defined.
+This region required at least six jets, at least two of which were b-tagged, $H_T > 500$ GeV, and two same-sign leptons or at least three leptons for each event.
 The resulting efficiencies are shown in Table \ref{tab:process}.